-Before Thanksgiving 2018, Karalee Sievert, a Navy veteran and the Senior Personal Lines Agent at Zellner Insurance Agency, met a Combat Casualty Visiting Nurse named Ramonia Diallo, who worked at the Navy-Marine Corps Relief Society (NMCRS) in Jacksonville.
+Before Thanksgiving 2018, Karalee Sievert, a Navy veteran and the Senior Personal Lines Agent at Zellner Insurance Agency, met Ramonia Diallo, a Combat Casualty Visiting Nurse who at the time worked for the Navy-Marine Corps Relief Society (NMCRS) in Jacksonville.

 Sgt.
 Lippencott is a father of four.
 He joined the Marine Corps in 1996 in Chantilly, VA, and since then, he had completed seven tours of duty to Iraq and Afghanistan for the operations Iraq Freedom, Enduring Freedom, and New Dawn.

-Two thousand nineteen passed, and before Thanksgiving we learned about Suzie, a combat Navy veteran and single mother of a three-year-old boy, who had recently moved from New York and needed her car fixed so she could look for a job.
+Two thousand nineteen passed, and before Thanksgiving we learned about Suzie, a combat Navy veteran and single mother of a three-year-old boy, who had recently moved from New York.
+She needed her car fixed and a job.

-Jeff called his friend Donnie, the owner of an auto body shop in Jacksonville.
+Jeff called a friend and owner of an auto body shop in Jacksonville.
 He agreed to contribute with a discount on the labor cost to repair the car and we paid the rest.
-That same afternoon, Jeff called a friend at BBVA Bank and we forwarded Suzie’s resume.
+That same afternoon, Jeff called another friend at BBVA Bank and we forwarded Suzie’s resume.